Landozo/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2lastcall.md

 CoT Zipbomb (Lumiverse Sov Hand)
 Reasoner Zipbomb (System)
 Reasoner Zipbomb Beta
+CoT Zipbomb (Assistant)

-They do have the extension's {{lumiaBehavior}}, so I'm guessing this is an oversight.
+They do have the extension's {{lumiaBehavior}} which is a lumiverse lumia feature, so I'm guessing this is an oversight.

 # Recommendations